 The men as a whole exuded a communal strength.
 Their body language was clear and prominent.
 There was an obvious dominance hierarchy, and clear rules of engagement within it.
 They were outwards, with much laughing and joking amongst themselves.

 “I like Russians.
 Hockey.
 Summit Series.
 (Grin) Alexander Ovechkin.
 Russia good hockey,” I gestured a hockey stick with my hands and gave a thumbs up, with a pleading look at the translator.
 He, somewhat embarrassed on my behalf, hesitated and then relayed my message.
 The man did not react.
 He stared at me.
+And stared at me.

 I walk away, feeling awkward.
 The translator approaches me within the hour, and tells me: “That was kind.
 Thank you.
 They mean well.
 They feel like everyone hates us because we are Russian.”

 Later that day, I join an English group doing yoga.
 It is me, the instructor, and a pair of American men.
 In an unexpected turn, the Russian men arrive a few minutes later.
+Tension fills the room.

-The scene which unfolds as they select their yoga mats indicates that they have little-to-no experience with the yogic arts.
+The scene which unfolds as they carefully select their yoga mats indicates that they have little-to-no experience with the yogic arts.
 Yet as usual, they are having fun.
-One of the Americans, a professor at a prestigious American University, dismayed by the constant undercurrent of indecipherable Russian-speak and laughter, leaves.
+One of the Americans, a professor at a prestigious American University, dismayed by the constant undercurrent of indecipherable Russian-speak and laughter, sighs and leaves.
 The division is a fracture.

 I am in the far corner by myself, still feeling somewhat embarrassed by the prior interaction.
 Yet to my surprise, the leader takes his mat and rolls it out beside my own.
 His comrades do the same.
 I am encircled.